modalitysystems/modalitysoftware-docs/TWAPerformance/Call-Logger.md

 Modality has a set of default reports.
 Customers can edit or create specific Power BI reports if they require.

-## Powerr BI Report Access, Subscriptions and Exporting
+## Power BI Report Access, Subscriptions and Exporting

 Report Access is controlled by the customer with Power BI Role Based Access Control https://docs.microsoft.com/en-us/power-bi/collaborate-share/service-share-dashboards